ironroggers/tech-store/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Your app is ready to be deployed!!!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.